coshinen/blog/pages/quotes.md

 > * Tranquility.
 Be not disturbed at trifles, or at accidents common or unavoidable.
 > * Chastity.
 Rarely use venery but for health or offspring, never to dullness, weakness, or the injury of your own or another's peace or reputation.
 > * Humility.
 Imitate Jesus and Socrates.

+> Martin Luther King, Jr.:
+> * In the End, we will remember not the words of our enemies, but the silence of our friends.

+> Mahatma Gandhi:
+> * First they ignore you, then they laugh at you, then they fight you, then you win.

+> Evelyn Beatrice Hall:
+> * I do not agree with what you have to say, but I'll defend to the death your right to say it.

 > George Orwell:
 > * The very concept of objective truth is fading out of the world.